Capitals, back from a week off, look like they’re still on vacation in loss to Rangers

 In the wake of Russia’s attack on Ukraine, Ovechkin was not made available to the media in New York on Thursday.
 The Capitals said the 36-year-old Russian, who has been outspoken about his support of Russian President Vladimir Putin in the past, is expected to address the media in the coming days.

-Ovechkin’s wife and children, who usually reside with him in Virginia, are currently visiting family in Moscow.
+Ovechkin’s wife and children, who usually reside with him in Virginia, are visiting family in Moscow.
 Ovechkin’s mother and father also live in Russia.

-Ovechkin was booed when he stepped on the ice for his first shift on Thursday.
+Ovechkin was booed when he stepped on the ice for his first shift Thursday.

 No prime-time fisticuffs